keedio/flume-ftp-source/README.md

 - by lines, as one event is a full line.(flushlines = true)
 - by chunk of bytes, exactly 1 KB is the size of one event. (flushlines = false)

-Proccesed files's names will be "saved" into an external file (file.name).
-The file will be created in .folder.
+Proccesed files's name and size will be tracked into a Map, this one will be "saved" into an external file (file.name), located in parameter .folder of the config.

 ### Requirements ######